ntlinh16/cloudal/docs/googlecloud.md

 To set up Service Account authentication, you will need to download the corresponding private key file in either the new JSON (preferred) format, or the legacy P12 format.

-1. Follow the instructions at https://cloud.google.com/docs/authentication/production#create_service_account to create and download the private key.
+1. Follow the instructions at [create a service account](https://cloud.google.com/docs/authentication/production#create_service_account) to create and download the private key.

 2. You will need the Service Account’s “Email Address” and the path to the key file for authentication.